pfdubois/BridgeBidding/source/Slam.rst

 .. index::
    pair: convention; Blackwood

-Blackwood is one of the oldest conventions, and has now been supplanted by the :ref:`Roman Keycard <RKC>` version.
+Blackwood is one of the oldest conventions, and has now been supplanted for suit slams by the :ref:`Roman Keycard <RKC>` version.
 The same cautions discussed below for RKC also apply to plain Blackwood.

 .. attention::
    Blackwood and RKC are tools for avoiding bad slams, not for finding slams.

+Be sure that any answer is acceptable, that you can still stop safely if you cannot bid slam.
+You can and must bid a six-level slam if you use Blackwood and then find you are off one Ace.

 A bid of 4N, when it is not quantitative, asks how many Aces partner has.
 The responses are: